Gertrude Sinha Hirsch: Rajasthan, Lahore, and Santiniketan

-In 1943, Sinha obtained a job at Vidya Bhavan in Udaipur, and the couple spent about a year working, painting, and travelling in Rajasthan.
+In 1943, Hirsch obtained a position at Vidya Bhavan in Udaipur, and the couple spent about a year working, painting, and travelling in Rajasthan.

-By January 1944 they had moved to Lahore, where Sinha had taken up a position as lecturer of art at the University of Panjab's Fine Arts Department.
-The Head of Department was Anna Molka Ahmed, and fellow teachers in the Department included Esther Kehinkar (teacher), Nazrat Qureshi (demonstrator), and Sheila Prem Nath (demonstrator).
+By January 1944, they had moved to Lahore, where Hirsch had taken up a post as lecturer in art in the University of Panjab's Fine Arts Department.
+The Head of the department was Anna Molka Ahmed, and other members of the department included Esther Kehinkar (teacher), Nazrat Qureshi (demonstrator), and Sheila Prem Nath (demonstrator).

 The couple's first and only child, Kamona (nicknamed Bulbul), was born in June 1945 in Mussoorie.
-This event prompted the new family to purchase land in Santiniketan in 1947 to settle down.
-For the first two years of Kamona's life, Gertrude and Kiron shifted between Lahore and Santiniketan as Gertrude remained in her job until May 1948, and Kiron started designing and building the house in Santiniketan.
+This event prompted the family to purchase land in Santiniketan in 1947 with the intention of settling there.
+For the first two years of Kamona's life, Hirsch and Kiron moved between Lahore and Santiniketan, as Hirsch remained in her position at the university until May 1948, while Kiron began designing and building their house in Santiniketan.

-During the tumultuous times of Partition, Gertrude remained in Lahore and lost many of her possessions, including her Austrian passport and some of Kiron's paintings.
+During the tumultuous period of the Partition, Hirsch remained in Lahore and lost many of her possessions, including her Austrian passport and some of Kiron's paintings.

 Move to Shillong

-In June 1948 the family moved to Shillong, then the capital of Assam (now Meghalaya), where Gertrude secured a government-funded position as Industrial Art Expert to the Government of Assam in the Rural Development Directorate.
-There, she worked under the anthropologist Audrey Cantlie's husband, Thomas Hayley, Secretary and Director of Rural Development, Cottage Industries and Sericulture and Weaving, and Secretary and Registrar of Co-operative Societies.
+In June 1948, the family moved to Shillong, then the capital of Assam (now Meghalaya), where Hirsch secured a government-funded position as Industrial Art Expert to the Government of Assam in the Rural Development Directorate.
+She worked under Thomas Hayley, Secretary and Director of Rural Development, Cottage Industries and Sericulture and Weaving, and Secretary and Registrar of Co-operative Societies.

-Sinha's work took her to many parts of Assam where she learnt about traditional Assamese design from temple carvings and artisans.
-She worked closely with the Assam Co-operative Cottage Industries Association, run by Lady Sigrid Emilia Hydari (née Westling), the recent widow of Muhammad Saleh Akbar Hydari, the last British-appointed Governor of Assam.
-Lady Hydari's Co-op had a focus on training people in traditional Indian folk art methods (such as preparing vegetable dyes, block printing, spinning, and weaving) to preserve that history.
-Sinha worked closely with the Co-op to develop designs for their weavers and block printers to produce items which were sold for export.
+Hirsch's work involved travelling to various parts of Assam, where she studied traditional Assamese design from temple carvings and artisans.
+She collaborated closely with the Assam Co-operative Cottage Industries Association, which was run by Lady Sigrid Emilia Hydari (née Westling), widow of Muhammad Saleh Akbar Hydari, the last British-appointed Governor of Assam.
+The Association focused on training people in traditional Indian folk art practices, such as preparing vegetable dyes, block printing, spinning, and weaving, in an effort to preserve these crafts.
+Hirsch worked with the Association to develop designs for weavers and block printers, creating products intended for export.

-Whilst in Assam, Sinha and Kiron met local artist Asu Dev and his wife, Bela, and a strong and enduring friendship developed.
-The artists collaborated on projects, including the design and production of woodblocks.
+During their time in Assam, Hirsch and her husband Kiron met the local artist Asu Dev and his wife, Bela, forming a long-lasting friendship.
+The artists collaborated on several projects, including the design and production of woodblocks.

-Sinha's position in Shillong was disestablished in January 1950 due to funding cuts, and by April of that year, the family had returned to Santiniketan.
+Hirsch's position in Shillong was disestablished in January 1950 due to funding cuts.
+By April 1950, the family had returned to Santiniketan.